-Gatwick is the best rail connected airport in Britain, linking passengers to 129 train stations directly and over 700 within just one change.
+Gatwick Airport has the best rail connections of any airport in Britain, linking passengers to 129 train stations directly and over 700 within just one change.

 The railway station is located at the South Terminal, just a short walk from both departures and arrivals.
 The station is easily accessible from the North Terminal by a free shuttle.
 You can buy tickets at the station or at the rail information desks located in arrivals at both terminals.

 Gatwick is served by four train operators and directly connects you to 120 stations in the UK:

 - Gatwick Express provides a direct, premium service to London Victoria, departing every 15 minutes in peak periods and taking around 30 minutes.
 Two trains per hour extend to Brighton at peak times.
 You can save 10% if you book in advance.
 For tickets, visit Gatwick Express.